Session one – IAM as a Business Enabler

 - The impact of GDPR and new compliance practices on global business strategies

-- Further spending increases to meet data sovereignty requirements
+- Increasing spending to meet data sovereignty requirements

 - The vital need to ensure that the compliance required to access the data is maintained at a high level